parikshitbajpai/parikshitbajpai/README.md

-# 👋 Hello, I’m Parikshit, welcome to my GitHub profile!
+# 👋 Hello, I’m Parikshit!

 ## About me
 - 💼 I am a Computational Scientist at the [Idaho National Laboratory](https://www.inl.gov).